 Just back from great Chefs Collaborative event in Charleston, SC, and now must head to Vegas, my favorite city on earth (not—but a call from an old friend presented an offer I couldn’t refuse), then on to book events in New York and Miami.
 So I’m not doing much cooking, or blogging.
 But I love this soup, which I posted about last year, and it represents a good basic technique for any soup like it.
 November is the perfect month to make it, especially here in the Midwest with a cold, wet front about to move through, and it’s a great nutritious meal to cook for your family. —M.R.
 Weekend before last, I bought, among other things, a butternut squash at the farmers’ market.
 I had not intended to buy it, but it beckoned.
 It is Read On »

-Tomorrow night at Playhouse Square, I'll be hosting Ina Garten, aka the Barefoot Contessa, the brain and heart behind what has become an adored brand.
+Ina Garten and I had such a good time on stage at Playhouse Square in Cleveland last year, she’s asked me to join her tomorrow for a similar show at the Benedum Center in Pittsburgh (details here).
+Garten is the brain and heart behind what has become an adored brand.
 And such is the subject of our talk, business and brands, as well as food and cooking.
+(Though ask me in the comments field below if there’s something specific you’d like me to address.)
 She, like me, is something of an accident—that is, Garten never set out to do what she is doing.
 She knew by age thirty that she didn’t want to be entombed as a policy wonk in D.C., so she put a low-bid offer on a prepared foods store in the Hamptons Read On »